ndd21/PHYS281/docs/demo-flow-control.md

 The [`zip`](https://docs.python.org/3/library/functions.html#zip) built-in function allows you to "zip" together two or more equal length sequences.
-If used in a `for` loop it will return a tuple with the groups items, e.g.:
+If used in a `for` loop it will return a tuple with the group's items, e.g.:

 ```python
 x = ["a", "b", "c"]